 (B) The new superior lien will be directly applied to property improvements as evidenced by the loan or security agreements, exclusive of fees association with the new financing and any required reserves; and

-(3) The corresponding Ownership Transfer has been approved in accordance with all requirements in 10 TAC §10.406 of this title (relating to Ownership Transfers), and no prospective Owner (including entity, person, Board Member, as those terms are defined in 2 CFR Part 180, including Limited Partners) have been subject to state Debarment or are on the Federal Suspended or Debarred Listing.
+(3) The corresponding Ownership Transfer has been approved in accordance with all requirements in 10 TAC §10.406 of this title (relating to Ownership Transfers), and no prospective Owner including person, or affiliate, as those terms are defined in 2 CFR Part 180 and 2 CFR Part 2424, Subpart I) has been subject to state Debarment or are on the Federal Suspended or Debarred Listing.
+This includes Board Members and Limited Partners.